FAQ

 I often ask my clients, “What are you willing to do to make this work?”
 Frequently, and fortunately, the response is, “I’ll do whatever it takes.”

 This is a great answer I love to hear from my clients.
-It predicts the directions we can take pretty quickly as it is a statement that we can test immediately.
-Fortunately, most of my clients mean it when they say it and as a result most of them get incredible results.
-However, there are some who say it because it sounds good and/or they want to believe that about themselves.
-However, some people just say they will do “whatever it takes” to look good and as soon as the rubber meets the road they start complaining about:
+It predicts the directions we can take pretty quickly, as it is a statement that we can test immediately.
+Fortunately, most of my clients mean it when they say it, and as a result, most of them get incredible results.
+However, some say it because it sounds good and/or they want to believe that about themselves.
+However, some people just say they will do “whatever it takes” to look good, and as soon as the rubber meets the road, they start complaining about:

 cost/investment,